-On January 10, 2017, the District entered into an operating lease agreement and terminated their old operating agreement.
-The new agreement has an initial term of 122 calendar months beginning March 1, 2017.
-The new lease has required base monthly payments that vary from year to year.
-Total rent expense for this new lease for the year ended December 31, 2017 was \$39,998.
+On January 10, 2017, the District entered into an operating lease agreement for building space.
+The agreement has an initial term of 122 calendar months beginning March 1, 2017.
+The lease has required base monthly payments that vary from year to year.
+Total rent expense for this lease for the year ended December 31, 2018 was \$58,185.